 In addition, alleviating constipation is very costly for patients who suffer chronic constipation.
 As usMIMA CEO Markus Wilhelms explained in the EIT Health Spain Award, a chronic constipation patient can easily spend € 700 a year on laxatives.
 If you treat constipation with enemas, the annual cost rises to € 2,300 and even € 35,000 if you opt for a more sophisticated and very invasive solution such as SARS, a neurostimulating implant.

-This is how it reproduces very precisely the massage applied by professional therapists to facilitate the evacuation of feces.
+This specific therapy has been inspired by the abdominal massage applied by professional therapists to facilitate the evacuation of feces.

 The effectiveness of MOWOOT has been proven in a clinical study that was presented at the last annual Congress of the Society of Geriatric Medicine of the European Union.